canada-robotics-research-lists/canada-women-in-robotics-research/README.md

 # [canada-robotics-research-lists.github.io/canada-women-in-robotics-research](https://canada-robotics-research-lists.github.io/canada-women-in-robotics-research)

 This repo hosts the website listing current women in Canada doing robotics research.
 The code used to make this site came from the [US Women in Robotics list](https://github.com/us-women-in-robotics-research/us-women-in-robotics-research.github.io/).
-This site is currently maintained by a Ph.D. student from [Krzysztof (Chris) Skonieczny's Space Robotics Lab](https://users.encs.concordia.ca/~kskoniec/).
+This site is currently maintained by Adriana Daca, a recent Ph.D. graduate from [Krzysztof (Chris) Skonieczny's Space Robotics Lab](https://users.encs.concordia.ca/~kskoniec/).

 ## Add Someone / Report Correction